resolvetosavelives/benchmarks/config/terraform/README.md

 # How to Use This: Provisioning and Managing This Project's Azure Deployments with Terraform

-## Prerequisites
+## Setup

-- the Azure command-line interface tool known as `az`.
+Install the Azure command-line interface tool known as `az`.

-  - can be installed on MacOS via `brew install az`
+    $ brew install az # MacOS

-- Login to the `az` CLI via `az login`
-  - You will be prompted to choose which login account and prompted to 2FA if enabled -
+Login to the `az` CLI - You may be prompted to choose which login account and prompted to 2FA if enabled

-- more steps are TODO..
+    $ az login
+    $ az account show
+    $ az account set --subscription "Subscription Name/ID"  # to change which subscription you're using

+Install terraform

+    $ brew install terraform # MacOS

+Change to the terraform directory

+    $ cd config/terraform

+Initialize terraform

+    $ terraform init

 ## Action Required: Devops